gladstone28/DANIEL-HOUSE-INGATHERING-MEETING/README.md

-### Daniel House Zoom Meeting Held on Friday August 2024
+### Daniel House Zoom Meeting Held on Friday 16 August 2024 starting at 7:30 pm

 **Attendees were as follows:**